ngeltman/exbuvasa/README.md

 # exbuvasa
 EXpression BUilder VAlidator and SAnitizer for javascript

+Expressions can be built using a set of predefined or user defined functions, operators and variables.
+This keeps yours expressions safe from containing dangerous or injected code.

-Exbuvasa can be used as with or without jquery.
+Exbuvasa can be used with or without jquery.

-If used with jquery it shows available terms as jquery-ui autocomplete (if available).
+If used with jquery inside an input of type text, it shows available terms as jquery-ui autocomplete (if available) and colors the background of the input according to the result of validating the expression.
+It also restricts the special characters (other but numbers and letters) that the user can type inside the input field.

+Whitout jquery, exbuvasa can be given and expression that would be validated and converted to a javascript expression.
+It can return the converted expressionand the result of evaluating it, or the error messages from the validation

-Demo comming soon.
+## Demo comming soon.

-Basic Usage with jQuery:
+## Basic Usage with jQuery:

 var ebvs=new exbuvasa({
   jqinputselector: "#expression", //required